 Pore vacuuming is also somewhat a double-edged sword.
 While you’re likely interested in using one to prevent breakouts, these devices can actually bring deep pimples to the surface, causing the breakout to breach the surface of the skin (and become visible) sooner than it would have on its own.
 It’s up to you if you see this as a pro or a con.

 As with most high-tech devices, using a pore vacuum cleaner requires a little bit of skin preparation.
 Each vacuum is slightly different and will offer its own set of instructions, but there are a few steps that are true for almost all of the devices.

 For starters, you should wash your face and disinfect the tip of the pore vacuum to ensure that you’re working with a clean, germ-free surface and tool.
 Secondly, Dr. Zalka recommends gently steaming your face to ‘open up’ the pores and loosen the debris deep within.
 Pro tip: if you don’t have a facial steamer, try running the hot water in your sink or shower and using the subsequent steam.

 View this post on Instagram

 Once your pores are feeling fresh and clean, you’ve essentially paved the way for a high-quality serum or mask to penetrate even more effectively.
 If you’re concerned about future breakouts, read more about how to use facial oils on acne-prone skin or follow up with a clarifying serum or oil like Sunday Riley’s Luna Night Sleeping Oil ($55).
-Or, if your skin is feeling a bit red and sensitive, follow up with a quality water cream moisturizer or a sheet mask infused with hyaluronic acid.
+If your skin is feeling a bit red and sensitive, follow up with a quality water cream moisturizer or a sheet mask infused with hyaluronic acid.
 Whatever you choose, just note that it isn’t recommended to use any exfoliating products (be them chemical or physical exfoliators) for a few days after using a device of this nature.

 The Sunday Edit Verdict